augustina2023/Python-Based-Projects/README.md

 ### Pre-Processing
 The data set sourced from OASIS was cleaned, underwent some feature engineering.
 Columns where values were equal to and greater than 50% of the observations were removed.
 All missing values were removed from the dataset.
 ### Classifier Models
-Multiple classifier models were tested for performance in this program.
-The selected ML was selected best on the best accuracy.
+Multiple classifier models (Random Forest, KNN, SVC, MLP, and Gaussian NB) were tested for performance in this program.
+The selected ML was selected based on the best mean accuracy.

 ## Visualizing MRI Images in 3D Slicer
 ### Goal